Oct 30, 2019

 l-wx------ 1 nginx nginx 64 Oct 30 15:21 29 -> /tmp/access.log (deleted)

-As a result, the full path to the file descriptor of the remote file looks like this:
+The full path to the file descriptor of the remote file looks like this:

 /proc/4403/fd/29

-Also, the path to the file for cleaning can be obtained using the following command (several awk iterations are used for additional validation)
+Also, the path to the file for cleaning can be obtained using the following command (several awk iterations are used for additional validation):

 find /proc/*/fd -ls 2> /dev/null | grep '(deleted)' | sed 's#\ (deleted)##g' | awk '{print $11" "$13}' | sort -u -k 2 | grep "/tmp/access.log" | awk '{print $1}'

-3) Truncate the file
+3) Truncate the file.

 truncate -s 0 /proc/4403/fd/29